 Debbie stated, "Finally belonging meant everything to me, so I did whatever I had to.
 It got to the point that I couldn’t pick out an outfit for school without calling one of the other girls to make sure it was cool.
 I felt funny about it, but I didn’t want to take any risks.
 I felt so dumb that I felt if I made a choice like that myself, I’d just screw up and lose whatever ground I had gained."

 Debbie stated, "I didn’t really have a choice.
 I either did what the other girls wanted, or I’d be a social reject for the rest of my life!"
 Clearly, Debbie’s perception that she was still trapped in her relationship with the clique was in-fact trapping her in the vicious cycle of the relationship.
 To Debbie, standing up to the manipulation from the clique members would surely result in a full-blown catastrophe.

 7-Step Technique: Take Five

-On this track, we have discussed three factors regarding the impact of manipulation on a client within a clique structure.
+In this section, we have discussed three factors regarding the impact of manipulation on a client within a clique structure.
 These three factors are, the emotional toll of manipulation, diminished self-reliance and self-esteem, and entrapment and victimization, as well as the Take Five coping Technique.

-On the next track we will discuss a technique for desensitizing to clique manipulation tactics.
+In the next section, we will discuss a technique for desensitizing to clique manipulation tactics.
 Steps involved in the desensitizing technique are, defining terms, recognizing emotional reasoning, creating a tape, relaxation, practice, and desensitization in practice.